NORWALK: PORTRAIT OF DIVERSITY PHOTOGRAPHS BY TONY VELEZ

 His work has been exhibited and rests in the collections of El Museo del Barrio, The Brooklyn Museum of Art, The Municipal Art Society, The Bronx Museum of Art, The New York, Brooklyn and New Jersey Historical Societies, The Newark Museum, Brooklyn Borough Hall, Rutgers University’s Alexander Library, and President William J. Clinton.

-In order to accomplish the quality and the depth his work evokes, Velez spends time getting to know his subjects.
-He joins them in their celebrations, grieving, daily life, and traditions and is trusted enough to take the positive and intimate photographs displayed.
+In order to accomplish the quality and the depth his work evokes, Velez spent time getting to know his subjects.
+He joined them in their celebrations, grieving, daily life, and traditions and is trusted enough to take the positive and intimate photographs displayed.

-Since 1987 he taught photography in the Fine Arts Department at Kean University in Union, New Jersey, in the rank of Professor, where he has coordinated the “Arts Dialogue,” an artists’ lecture series, and the B.F.A.
+Beginning in 1987, he taught photography in the Fine Arts Department at Kean University in Union, New Jersey, as a Professor, where he coordinated the “Arts Dialogue,” an artists’ lecture series, and the B.F.A.
 Photography program.